All Episodes

 Like, what the hell?

-Oh, god damn it.
+Oh, God damn it.

 And guys, the reason why I'm using this video and not like the original is because I don't want to get hit with copyright.

-You can see that the person that took the video, like cut it off a little bit.
+You can see that the person that took the video, like, cut it off a little bit.

 This fucking guy, bro.

-I hope this camera keeps Big Mo in the fucking house.
+Big Mo in the fucking house.

-Don't the monk go five bucks says seems like you're ready.
+Five bucks says, seems like you're ready.

 Girl, are you ready to go all the way to liking a damn video?

-Hey, Moby listened to that RB, man.
+Moby listen to that R ⁇ B, man.

 Some R. Kelly, this type of shit.